ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi-dev/07-alerts/assignment.md

     # Creating Alerts, Workflows and Notifications

     In this challenge, you're tasked with
-    - For each app, create an alert policy
-    - with one or more alert conditions
+    - Creating alert policies for each app
+    - Each app will monitor for latency and error rates
-    - add an email destintation and channel
+    - Configure an email destintation and channel
-    - add a workflow
+    - Adding a workflow for sending notifications when certain thresholds are met.
 tabs:
 - title: Terminal
   type: terminal
   hostname: docker-vm
+  workdir: /newrelic/o11y
 - title: Editor
   type: code
   hostname: docker-vm